galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 > <question-title></question-title>
 >
-> 1. What is the most found species?
+> 1. What is the most commonly found species?
-> 2. What is the second most found species?
+> 2. What is the second most commonly found species?
 > 3. What's your favorite visualization plot?
 >
 > > <solution-title></solution-title>
 > >
 > > 1. *Salmonella enterica* with 17,309 sequences
 > > 2. *Pseudomonas lundensis* with 13,227 sequences
 > > 3.
-All of them are good visualization to the data but for us to answer these questions, we used **Taxonomy Bar chart**
+All of them are good visualization of the data but for us to answer these questions, we used the **Taxonomy Bar Chart**
 > >
 > >    ![Taxonomy Bar Chart](./images/phinch_taxonomy_bar_chart.png)
 > >